Advising and Support

 This time is designed for you to set writing goals and have uninterrupted time and space to focus on your materials.

 Note: While a Global Awards advisor will be available to answer basic logistical and strategic questions, these sessions are not meant for draft review.
-To receive feedback on your materials, please make an individual appointment.
+To solicit feedback on your materials, please make an individual appointment.

 NYU’s Writing Center at the Expository Writing Program